vercel/next.js/docs/basic-features/pages.md

 Next.js supports pages with dynamic routes.
 For example, if you create a file called `pages/posts/[id].js`, then it will be accessible at `posts/1`, `posts/2`, etc.

-> To learn more about dynamic routing, check the [Dynamic Routing documentation](/docs/routing/dynamic-routes.md).
+> To learn more about dynamic routing, check the [Dynamic Routes documentation](/docs/routing/dynamic-routes.md).

 ## Pre-rendering

 By default, Next.js **pre-renders** every page.
 This means that Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
 Pre-rendering can result in better performance and SEO.

 Each generated HTML is associated with minimal JavaScript code necessary for that page.
-When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
-(This process is called _hydration_.)
+When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive (This process is called _hydration_).

 ### Two forms of Pre-rendering